Meesha Shafi: Ali Zafar Incident

-In 2018 Meesha Shafi accused actor Ali Zafar of sexual harassment.
+In 2018, Meesha Shafi accused actor Ali Zafar of sexual harassment.
 She filed a case with the Punjab Ombudsperson (who is supposed to adjudicate cases of harassment of women in the workplace), who declined to hear the case because she "did not have an employer-employee relationship" with Zafar.
 An appeal she filed with the governor was dismissed, again on "technical grounds".
 Lahore High Court rejected her case on the basis that there was no employer-employee relationship between Ali and Meesha.
 Meesha's case helped in spotting out loophole in Pakistani justice system according to which a woman cannot make harassment allegations against someone unless she's employed by the accused party.
-On 17 September 2019 Meesha Shafi filed a civil defamation case against Zafar for statements made he made in April 2019 on Hum News, which alleged that she was lying about the sexual harassment allegations against him in order to obtain fame and Canadian immigration.
+On 17 September 2019, Meesha Shafi filed a civil defamation case against Zafar for statements he made in April 2019 on Hum News, which alleged that she was lying about the sexual harassment allegations against him in order to obtain fame and Canadian immigration.
 Shafi denied these accusations, arguing that she was already a celebrity as well as a Canadian citizen at the time of the original complaint.

 On 29 September 2020, Ali Zafar won petition to have Shafi's civil defamation case against him stopped while he launched a FIR against Meesha Shafi and eight others for posting defamatory content against him on their Twitter, Facebook and Instagram accounts.

 Shafi won an appeal against Lahore High Court's decision to stop her defamation case in favor of Zafar's on 19 January 2022.